JITHESH006/M1_Training_Project/README.md

 Hospital_Management_System

-This project is the implementation for “ HOSPITAL MANAGEMENT SYSTEM”  is a program developed for managing details regarding number of patients  entering to the hospital.
-The program is very helpful to find the results of the inpatients  and outpatients easily. can search the doctors related to patients in hospital demo.
-The project and implementation is developed by using c
+This project entails the development of the " HOSPITAL MANAGEMENT SYSTEM," a programme designed to keep track of the number of patients admitted to the hospital.
+The application is extremely useful for quickly locating inpatient and outpatient results.
+In the hospital demo, you can search for doctors who are related to your patients. c is used to develop the project and its execution.

-# GIT INSPECTOR

   ## Folder Structure